 c.
 Affiliate networks

-Affiliate networks use data feed for four important reasons.
-One, you can use the data for running price comparison between various sites.
+Affiliate networks use data feeds for four important reasons.
+One, you can use the data for running price comparisons between various sites.
 Two, the paid search affiliates use this information to determine bidding and campaign keywords.

 Both primary and secondary keywords can be extracted from the data feed.
 Content sites use the data feed to ensure that the data is both accurate and up to date.